 The master’s program is offered to both full-time and part-time students.
 Full-time students can earn the degree in as few as 18 months.
 Part-time students will take longer to complete the degree, but all requirements for the degree must be completed within six years from the date of the first course listed on the program of study.
 GRE test scores are not required for entry into the MACJ program.

-Students must meet all admissions criteria of the Graduate College, and applicants must have a 3.0 GPA or higher for unconditional admission to the MA in Criminal Justice program.
+Students must meet all admissions criteria of the Graduate College, and applicants must have a 3.0 GPA or higher to be considered for admission to the MA in Criminal Justice program.

 admission deadlines: Rolling deadlines – applications accepted year around for Spring, Summer and Fall admission

 The Online Master of Arts Degree in Criminal Justice is a 33 credit hour program.
 To earn this degree, all students must successfully complete the following courses: